Ph.D., War Studies, King’s College, London

 Editorial Board Member of the Journal ‘International Studies Review’

-Vesselin Popovski undertakes research and post-graduate teaching and supervision in the field of international relations, peace and security, international law, human rights, international criminal justice, and governance.
+Vesselin Popovski is Professor, Vice Dean and Executive Director of the Centre for the Study of United Nations at Jindal Global Law School.
+He undertakes research and postgraduate teaching and supervision in the field of international relations, peace and security, international law, human rights, international criminal justice, and governance.
 He has published numerous books and articles in peer-reviewed journals.
-Popovski took part in two major international initiatives and co-authored their reports: International Commission on Intervention and State Sovereignty (ICISS) and its 2001 report “Responsibility to Protect” that led the way to the adoption by the UN General Assembly of the norm “Responsibility to Protect” in 2005; and the Princeton Project on Universal Jurisdiction that developed and published “Princeton Principles of Universal Jurisdiction” (2001).
+Dr. Popovski took part in two major international initiatives and co-authored their reports: International Commission on Intervention and State Sovereignty (ICISS) and its 2001 report “Responsibility to Protect” that led the way to the adoption by the UN General Assembly of the norm “Responsibility to Protect” in 2005; and the Princeton Project on Universal Jurisdiction that developed and published “Princeton Principles of Universal Jurisdiction” (2001).

-Before coming to UNU, from 2002 to 2004, Popovski worked for the EU project “Legal Protection of Individual Rights in Russia”, training Russian lawyers to apply international human rights mechanisms.
-Prior to that Popovski worked as a Bulgarian diplomat, a NATO Research Fellow, a Lecturer at the University of Exeter, UK.
+From 2002 to 2004, Dr. Popovski worked for the EU project “Legal Protection of Individual Rights in Russia”, training Russian lawyers to apply international human rights mechanisms.
+Prior to that Dr. Popovski worked as a Bulgarian diplomat, a NATO Research Fellow, a Lecturer at the University of Exeter, UK.
 In addition to Exeter, he taught full semester Masters’ courses in peace and security, international law and human rights at King’s College, London; Centre for Study of Democracy, Westminster University; Huron University.